 Comfort and Stability

 It did feel slightly more stable than the Jade Voyager, and it tended to stay in place better when practicing than the thinner Voyager.
-If you're looking for something that is the complete opposite of this mat, check out our Top Pick for Comfort, the Manduka PRO.
+If you're looking for something that is the complete opposite of this mat, we recommend the Manduka Pro.
 It is 6mm thick and sure to cushion and support even the boniest of yogis.